bghira/SimpleTuner/documentation/quickstart/FLUX.md

 ### Gradient accumulation steps

 They really slow training down and might not be worth it unless you have several datasets configured in your dataloader backend.

+The AdamWBF16 optimiser requires fp32 gradients for precise accumulation, but the Optimi selections such as Lion and StableAdamW claim to handle this more reliably.
+YMMV.

+It's usually recommended to just avoid these.

 ### Aspect bucketing
 - Training for too long on square crops probably won't damage this model.
 Go nuts, it's great and reliable.